What is sudo gout or pseudo gout (the first is misspelled)?

 One of the symptoms is sudden painful swelling in one or more joints.
 It most often affects older adults.
 Pseudo gout usually affects larger joints like the knee where as gout most often affects the large toe and smaller joints.
 Knees are most often involved but wrists, shoulders, ankles, elbows or hands can be affected.

 The painful episode of pseudo gout can last for days or weeks.
-It can result in incapacitation.
+It can incapacitate those who are afflicted.

 In time, it can produce a chronic form of arthritis that mimics rheumatoid or osteoarthritis arthritis.